Monte95/FRETpredict/docs/_docs/running.md

 ## FRETpredict

-The class for running the PRE calculations is `FRETpredict`.
+The class for running the FRET efficiency calculations from protein structures or trajectories is `FRETpredict`.

 Here is how to calculate FRET efficiencies from a single protein structure using the rotamer-library approach